ThePrez/librdkafka/INTRODUCTION.md

 application to manually retry messages.

-Librdkafka options (FIXME: choose one):
+librdkafka options (FIXME: choose one):
- A - librdkafka will trigger a fatal error and stop producing all partitions.
+ * A - librdkafka will trigger a fatal error and stop producing all partitions.
- B - pause the given partition on behalf of the application, which must
-     resume() it to continue producing after having handled the error.
+ * B - pause the given partition on behalf of the application, which must resume() it to continue producing after having handled the error.
        With multiple outstanding requests, or messages in the same failed request, it might not be safe to resume() on the first delivery report with this error, so maybe a new API to acknowledge-error-and-continue messages which internally counts the number of these failures.
        Or we could propagate this information through the error callback.
- C - rely on `producer.delivery.guarantees` to make the appropriate decision.
+ * C - rely on `producer.delivery.guarantees` to make the appropriate decision.

 Suggested option: C, it is the most user-friendly while still maintaining
                   correctness.
 B can be added at a later time as an advanced API.